k-ojo/alx-low_level_programming/README.md

-# Custom String Library

-A lightweight and efficient custom string library for C that provides safer and more convenient string manipulation utilities than the standard C library.
-Designed for embedded systems, low level projects, and applications where fine grained control and predictable behavior are required.

 # ALX — Low-level Programming (C)

 This repository contains the ALX School projects and exercises for learning low-level programming in C. It is organized by topic (Hello World, variables, functions, pointers, recursion, data structures, and more) and contains small programs, exercises, and examples used to teach C fundamentals and system-level programming concepts.